 Drug Test Type - Indication of the drug test type given, if any, to this driver.
 Excludes drugs administered post-crash.

 Blood - also called "Whole" blood test where blood is drawn to be tested.

-Serum - includes blood plasma.
-Urine Other - includes Vitreous (fluid from the eye), Liver.
+Urine

 Unknown - would reflect that the type of test administered is unknown but that a test was given.